Find Affordable College Courses

 Los Angeles, CA

 Loyola Marymount University ranked #8 on this year’s Best Electrical Engineering Schools in California list.
-Located in the large city of Los Angeles, Loyola Marymount is a private not-for-profit school with a fairly large student population.
+Located in the city of Los Angeles, Loyola Marymount is a private not-for-profit college with a large student population.

-University of California - San Diego landed the #9 spot in the 2023 rankings for the best electrical engineering programs.
+University of California - San Diego did quite well in this year’s ranking of the best schools for electrical engineering students.
+It came in at #9 on the list.
 Located in the city of La Jolla, UCSD is a public college with a fairly large student population.

 On average, EE graduates from UCSD take out $20,700 in student loans while working on their degree.

-University of California - Santa Barbara ranked #10 on this year’s Best Electrical Engineering Schools in California list.
-UCSB is a very large public school located in the midsize suburb of Santa Barbara.
+University of California - Santa Barbara came in at #10 in this year’s edition of the Best Electrical Engineering Schools in California ranking.
+UCSB is a fairly large public school located in the medium-sized suburb of Santa Barbara.

 The average amount in student loans that EE majors at UCSB take out is $15,643.